 Head-Smashed-In is an ancient buffalo jump site, where indigenous people drove herds of bison off the cliff as a hunting method.
 There’s also an excellent interpretive centre/museum on site introducing the plains peoples.

-Note that even though Alberta’s national and provincial parks have long since reopened following brief closures in 2020, Head-Smashed-In remains closed (last updated early 2021).
+Note that even though Alberta’s national and provincial parks have long since reopened following brief closures in 2020, Head-Smashed-In remains closed (last updated mid 2021).

 30. Waterton Lakes National Park